Harbans Bhalla: Biography

 One of his stories Tazaaka was selected for a Hindi film.
 He subsequently received offers for his works to be included in Indian movies, but he rejected the offers.
 His works were published in newspapers.
 During his lifetime he was considered a "lesser known figure in the literary circles of Gujarat," India.
 After suffering from cancer, he died on 5 April 1993.

+Harbans Bhalla married Veena Kapur on October 10, 1959.
+They have two children: a son, Monish Bhalla, and a daughter, Sarika.
+Monish Bhalla continued his writing legacy and has written more than 20 books.

 Published works

 Some of his published works include: